Skip to main content

 The campaigns section of the BDS website also lists the major ongoing campaigns organised by the BNC.
 Click on any one of them and scroll to the ‘Take Action’ section.

-This is a great way to amplify the impact of your boycotts, for example by sharing a Tweet or doing research in your local area to support the campaign.
+This is a great way to amplify the impact of your boycotts, for example by sharing a Tweet or doing research in your local area to support a campaign.

 To take it a step further you could research more widely in your community.